shawna-tuli-silicon-valley/avanade-accenture-microsoft-silicon-valley-advanced-analytics-and-ai-2/README.md

 I am an Associate Manager in Advanced Analytics at Avanade in Silicon Valley.
 I am leading engineering and business teams comprised of data scientists, software engineers, and management consultants, strategizing, analyzing, and predicting via advanced analytics and AI at Fortune 100 tech companies in Silicon Valley.
 I also remotely managed 4 University of California, Irvine Information & Computer Sciences Data Science seniors in forecasting energy usage per sector and per source with AI in California, which was nominated for the Accenture V360 Awards in Innovation.
 Additionally, I am remotely on a team of 3 University of California, Irvine alumni from Accenture Chief Data & Analytics Officer Manish Dasaur to build this relationship.
 Avanade is the Accenture Microsoft Business Group with parents Accenture and Microsoft.

-My clients are Google, Avanade, The NPD Group, Viking, and Microsoft.
+My clients are Google, Avanade, The NPD Group, Viking Cruises, and Amazon.

 ∙ [Shawna Tuli 2022 Stanford University Certificate in Machine Learning](https://www.coursera.org/account/accomplishments/verify/47XPJRBC4F5C)